narumij/hall-symbols/README.md

 ## Quickstart

-Make new stack project.
+Make new stack project and move to project directory.

 ```shell
 % stack new hall_symbols_repl
 % cd hall_symbols_repl
 ```

-Edit extra-deps part of hall_symbols_repl/stack.yaml like below.
+Edit extra-deps part of stack.yaml like below.

 ```
 extra-deps: